Debt Collection Laws: Can I Sue a Debt Collector or Collection Agency?

 Debt collectors are generally not too fearful of being sued because of the financial limits placed on what you can get in return.
 A collection agency might not even take the threat seriously, knowing that you're already in debt and confident that you can't afford an attorney to represent you in court.

 It's always a good idea to let a debt collector know that you are aware of all your rights, however, including the right to sue.
-If you've researched the law, you might point out his violations and perhaps open the door to more productive negotiations for settlement.
+If you've researched the law, you might point out their violations and perhaps open the door to more productive negotiations for settlement.

 Otherwise, consider filing your case in small claims court instead of state court, where the rules are typically a little more relaxed so you may not need an attorney.
 There are limits to how much money you can ask for in small claims court, however.
 You may have suffered $5,000 in damages but if your state caps the amount you can sue for at $4,000, you're limited to asking for this amount.